 Skip to Content

-Seven hours of sleep each night.
+Seven to eight hours of sleep each night.

 That breakdown could have severe, or even fatal, repercussions.
 Without proper rest, you are at higher risk for:

-• Heart Attacks: Insufficient and interrupted sleep can lead to increased heart rate and blood pressure, causing cardiac stress that may induce a heart attack.
+• Heart attacks: Insufficient and interrupted sleep can lead to increased heart rate and blood pressure, causing cardiac stress that may induce a heart attack.

 • Stroke: Sleep deprivation increases blood pressure, the leading risk factor for strokes.

-• High Blood Pressure: Blood pressure goes down during normal sleep.
+• High blood pressure: Blood pressure goes down during normal sleep.
 Without adequate sleep, your blood pressure will stay higher for longer periods of time.

-• Irregular Heartbeat: Poor sleep, including abrupt awakenings, can cause a sharp uptick in heart rate, and may lead to heart palpitations.
+• Irregular heartbeat: Poor sleep, including abrupt awakenings, can cause a sharp uptick in heart rate and may lead to heart palpitations.

-• Chest Pain: Quick surges in heart rate and blood pressure – like those that accompany interrupted sleep – can cause cardiac chest pain.
+• Chest pain: Quick surges in heart rate and blood pressure — like those that accompany interrupted sleep — can cause cardiac chest pain.

 Here are a few suggestions for improving your sleep habits: